Track A: Crime and Criminology

 This track focuses on the nature, causes and solutions for crime, primarily but not exclusively in the United States.
 It explores questions of justice in the context of criminal behavior.
 While understanding the nature of various forms of criminal endeavor is significant in this track, there is also a strong focus on understanding the roots of the problem, and the theoretical traditions in the social sciences which have sought to explain this type of behavior.
 In addition, there is an emphasis on thoughtful examination of the responses to crime, with a concentration on effective policy initiatives.

 JUST 210 Crime and Criminal Justice

 JUST 212 Theories of Crime and Criminal Justice.

 JUST 221 Social Justice Theories, JUST 223 Social Justice Interventions, or JUST 235 Justice in the Global Community

-Students select six additional courses from the following.
+Students select six additional track elective courses from the approved list in the catalog.
 At least four of the six elective courses must have a JUST identifier.

 Click here to see the catalog course selections.
 Please note that not all JUST courses are offered every semester. (scroll down the page for Track A selections)